 Silsila Badalte Rishton Ka 2 Review: Kunal Jaisingh, Aneri Vajani & Tejasswi’s Show Looks Impressive

 Silsila Badalte Rishton Ka 2 was aired on digital platform yesterday (March 5, 2019).
 The show features Kunal Jaisingh, Aneri Vajani and Tejasswi Prakash in the lead roles.
-The show started off with the introduction of grown up - Pari and Mishti, who were seen fighting with each other over decorations at a venue.
-Both sisters love each other immensely and have great respect towards each other.
-As the family get ready to Mishti's wedding, a flashback of Kunal, Mouli and Ishaan is shown - Mouli selects Ishaan over Kunal as Ishaan had shown selfless love and never doubted her.
+The show started off with the introduction of the grown-ups - Pari and Mishti, who were seen fighting with each other over decorations at a venue.
+Both sisters love each other immensely and have great respect for each other.
+As the family gets ready for Mishti's wedding, a flashback of Kunal, Mouli and Ishaan is shown - Mouli selects Ishaan over Kunal as Ishaan had shown selfless love and never doubted her.
 Kunal and his family accept Mouli's decision.

 Mishti Takes Parents’ Blessings